Devansh252/Devansh252/README.md

 - 🔭 I m Curious!
 - 🌱 I’m currently learning Web3.0 🚀 !
 - 👯 I’m looking to collaborate with a community for Building and Learning.
-- 🥅 2022 Goals: Contribute more to Open Source projects and Blockchain !!
+- 🥅 2023 Goals: Contribute more to Open Source projects and Blockchain !!
 - 🎮 I love to create things and play Video Games

 ### A bit about ME !
-I'm a Electronics and Communication engineer who is passionate about developing, creating technologies to elevate people and building community.
-Some technologies I enjoy working with are Nodejs, ReactJs, MongoDB and express.
-I have done projects both in the fields of Computer Science and Electronics as well.
+Devansh is passionate and detail-oriented ReactJS web developer with a strong foundation in front-end development.
+He thrive in crafting seamless user experiences and building robust, scalable web applications using modern web technologies.

-I am a Tech Enthusiast and likes to do competitive programming in Python !
+With 2.5+ years of experience, he have a deep understanding of ReactJS and its ecosystem.
+He have successfully delivered numerous projects, leveraging his expertise in React components, state management (Redux/Context API), and responsive design principles.

-My interests resides in Web-development and Software-development.
+In addition to his technical skills, Devansh is a avid learner who keeps up with the latest trends and advancements in web development.
+He is constantly exploring new tools and frameworks to enhance his skill set and improve his efficiency.

 ## Find me around the web 🌎: